-If your program has a mandatory work term (also called a work placement, internship, or co-op), you need a co-op work permit.
+If your program has a mandatory work term (also called a work placement, work experience, internship, clinical placement or co-op), you need a co-op work permit.
 This is different from the work that you can do with your study permit.
 A work term refers to any period of time where you work instead of study as part of your program requirements.
 You must have a co-op work permit to do this work – even if it is unpaid.

-Co-op work permit is the language Immigration, Refugees and Citizenship Canada (IRCC) uses for a student work placement, work term, internship or co-op work placement.
+Co-op work permit is the phrase Immigration, Refugees and Citizenship Canada (IRCC) uses for a student work placement, work term, internship or co-op work placement.
 Most international students at NSCC will need a co-op work permit during their program.
 Please contact us if you are not sure.

 This work permit application is online and there is no fee for this permit.
 The application guide for the co-op work permit can be found here.